mlarosa2/Crosstie/README.md

 Flash information is stored in your controllers, by using flash(.now)[:errors], and flash(.now)[:notice].
 Flash information is rendered in the views

-Example of storing information in the Flash in a controller:
+Example of storing information in the Flash in a controller (see controllers/dogs_controller.rb for more):
 ```ruby
 if @dog.save
   flash[:notice] = "Saved dog successfully"